 There are two types of professional teeth whitening options available in our office: in-office whitening, or professional take-home whitening kits.
 Both of these options are far superior to what you can buy over-the-counter.
 While drugstore whitening kits can usually only lighten the teeth by a shade or two, professional treatments can produce noticeable results in only a single treatment.

 Our in-office whitening treatments offer the most significant color change in the shortest period of time.
 This treatment uses a highly concentrated peroxide gel that will be applied to your teeth.
 Before applying the gel, your gums will be protected with a rubber dam to prevent irritation.
 This treatment can take between 15 and 60 minutes, depending on how deep the stains on your teeth are.
-In the case of more stubborn stains, you may also be given one of our take-home kits to use or you may be asked to come back for additional whitening sessions.
+In the case of more stubborn stains, our take-home kits may work.
+If not, come back for additional whitening sessions.

-Our take-home whitening kits take a bit longer, but ultimately give the best results long-term.
-The initial results will be a little less noticeable than with the in-office treatments, because the peroxide gel provided in these kits is less concentrated.
-This kits contain pre-filled mouth guards that you will apply to your teeth when it is convenient, and they will be left on for up to an hour, or in some cases overnight.
-The lower the concentration of peroxide in the gel, the longer it can be left on the teeth safely.
+Our take-home whitening kits take a bit longer but ultimately give the best results long-term.
+The initial results will be a little less noticeable than with the in-office treatments because the peroxide gel provided in these kits is less concentrated.
+These kits contain pre-filled mouth guards that you will apply to your teeth when it is convenient.
+Leave them on for up to an hour, or in some cases overnight.
+Lower concentrations of peroxide in the gel means longer wear time.

 Hydrogen Peroxide vs. Carbamide Peroxide

 In-office and take-home whitening kits use different types of peroxide to remove stains from your teeth.
-Our in-office treatments use a more powerful gel made with hydrogen peroxide that can be concentrated up to 40 percent in order to provide you with the best results possible in a very short period of time.
+Our in-office treatments use a more powerful gel made with hydrogen peroxide.
+With a concentrate of up to 40 percent, you with the best results possible in a very short period of time.

-Take-home teeth whitening kits can use a more slower acting gel made from carbamide peroxide.
-This gel only has about the third of the strength of the hydrogen peroxide, but it can be left on the teeth for a longer period of time, allowing it to remove stains just as effectively.
+Take-home teeth whitening kits can use a slower acting gel made from carbamide peroxide.
+This gel has a third of the strength of hydrogen peroxide.
+The whitening kits can stay on the teeth for a longer period of time.
+This allows the gel to remove stains just as effectively.
 Furthermore, you can use these treatments long-term without causing unnecessary damage to your tooth enamel.